PepperDash/PepperDashCore/Readme.md

 	 - Console debugging
 	 - Logging both to Crestron error log as well as a custom log file
 - System Info
-- Reports system and Ethernet information to SIMPL via S+
+- Reports system and Ethernet information to SIMPL via SIMPL+
 - Device Class, IKeyed and IKeyName Interfaces
 	 - Base level device class that most classes derive from
 - Password Manager